The Heidi Hypothesis

 The Organic Food Study: Why so angry?

-A couple people have asked for my opinion about this study that came out a couple days ago on the nutritional value of organic food.
+this study that came out a couple days ago on the nutritional value of organic food.
 To summarize: The findings made for great internet - you could get the gist by reading just the headline (which made for easy tweeting and facebooking), and it was counter intuitive (which made it worth tweeting and facebooking): Organic no more nutritious!

 Was this really news?
 I'd seen several studies with similar findings.
 And this new study turned out to be nothing more than a reanalysis of that past work.
 There have been a few critiques the study, but if you want my opinion (as someone that tries to sort substance from superstition about all things "natural") it's basically right.
 There's very little evidence that one person eating organic food is going to be getting superior nutrition.
 Yes, non-organic food has trace levels of pesticides (after reviewing the science, those don't worry me), and yes, non-organic meat is more likely to have antibiotic-resistant bacteria (this does worry me but it's primarily a public health problem, not a problem for individuals).
 But all the science really doesn't support the idea that organic food is a wonder drug that will keep you young.